AngleSharp/AngleSharp/README.md

 The project is always searching for additional contributors.
 Even if you do not have any code to contribute, but rather an idea for improvement, a bug report or a mistake in the documentation.
 These are the contributions that keep this project active.

+Live discussions can take place in our [Gitter chat](https://gitter.im/AngleSharp/AngleSharp), which supports using GitHub accounts.

 More information is found in the [contribution guidelines](.github/CONTRIBUTING.md).
-We also have a [code of conduct](.github/CODE_OF_CONDUCT.md) that we take serious.

 All contributors can be found [in the CONTRIBUTORS](CONTRIBUTORS.md) file.

+This project has also adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.

+For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

 ## Funding / Support